LennartFr/Blockchain-at-Galvanize/README.md

 We propose a solution to the double-spending problem using a peer-to-peer network.</i>

-**In this workshop we will use the Hyperledger implementation of Blockchain.**
+**In this workshop we will use the Hyperledger implementation of Blockchain : http://hyperledger.org/**

 <img src="https://farm5.staticflickr.com/4476/37516361780_bd2498768d_o.png" width="725" height="519" alt="Hyperledger">